 "There have been reports, from this District," the tall man, Bytes, interjected abruptly, eyeballing Mrs. Stinson. "...of mal-nourishment and serious illness among the blacks.
 It is our job under the Act to investigate any reported cases of neglect and intervene accordingly."

-Also by Dean Mayes
+By Dean Mayes